qalle2/nes-disasm/README.md

                         STA/STX/STY/DEC/INC/ASL/LSR/ROL/ROR with absolute addressing, or indexed
                         absolute with these addresses as the base address).
 Same syntax as in --no-access.
 E.g. '8000-ffff' = PRG ROM.
-  --unaccessed-as-data  Output unaccessed bytes as data instead of trying to disassemble them.
   --no-anonymous-labels
                         Always use named labels instead of anonymous labels ('+' and '-').
   -l, --list-opcodes    List supported opcodes and exit.
 (Note: specify a dummy input file.)